Here is a break down of the five month program:

 Therefore, we teach and equip our students with fundamental Biblical principles while developing their ministry skills.
 We aim to raise strong Christian leaders, so that they may plant churches and serve people of different cultures, social statuses, and age groups: locally as well as globally.

-SMBS is accepting applications from prospective students who are 18 and have at least a high school diploma or GED equivalent and agree with our Statement of Faith.
+SMBS is accepting applications from prospective students who are 18 and agree with our Statement of Faith.
+Applications should be filled out by the applicant.

-- Fill out the on-line application for Admission.
-It is very important that all fields are completed.
+Fill out the on-line application for Admission.
 Application deadline is November 30th.
-If you apply after November 30th 11:59pm EST, please be prepared to pay a $100 late registration fee in addition to your total tuition.
+If you apply after November 30th, 2023 11:59pm EST, please be prepared to pay a $100 late registration fee in addition to your total tuition.

 Please do not forget to familiarize yourself with our Rules and Regulations.